awsdocs/amazon-eks-user-guide/doc_source/sec-group-reqs.md

 ## Cluster security group<a name="cluster-sg"></a>

 Amazon EKS clusters, starting with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.3`, create a cluster security group when they are created\.
 This also happens when a cluster of an earlier version is upgraded to this Kubernetes version and platform version\.
 A cluster security group is designed to allow all traffic from the control plane and [managed node groups](managed-node-groups.md) to flow freely between each other\.
-By assigning the cluster security group to the control plane cross\-account network interfaces and the managed node group instances, you don't need to configure complex security group rules to allow this communication\.
+By assigning the cluster security group to the elastic network interfaces created by Amazon EKS that allow the control plane to communicate with the managed node group instances, you don't need to configure complex security group rules to allow this communication\.
 Any instance or network interface that is assigned this security group can freely communicate with other resources with this security group\.

 You can check for a cluster security group for your cluster in the AWS Management Console under the cluster's **Networking** section, or with the following AWS CLI command: